2025 Think Dirty Awards Finalist

 It makes a fantastic regenerating serum when added to anti-aging products.

-Just as the copper peptide restored the mature cells in the test, they can restore a youthful appearance.
+Just as the copper peptide restored the mature cells in the test, it can restore a youthful appearance.
 This is because copper has two essential components.
 Firstly, proteins are the building blocks of almost every structure in our bodies.

 The two aspects of this substance can fill and improve fine lines, wrinkles, and even the entire complexion.
 In addition, a copper peptide can help prevent some signs of aging from forming prematurely.